Square Kilometre Array: Project risks and opposition

 Potential risks for priority astronomical sites in South Africa are protected by the Astronomy Geographic Advantage Act of 2007.
 Put in place to specifically support the South African SKA bid, it outlaws all activities that could endanger scientific operation of core astronomical instruments.
 In 2010, concerns were raised over the will to enforce this law when Royal Dutch Shell applied to explore the Karoo for shale gas using hydraulic fracturing, an activity that would have the potential to increase radio interference at the site.

 An identified remote station location for the southern African array in Mozambique was subject to flooding and excluded from the project, despite the SKA Site Selection Committee technical analysis reporting that all African remote stations could implement flood mitigation solutions.

 During 2014, South Africa experienced a month-long strike action by the National Union of Metalworkers (NUMSA), which added to the delays of the installation of dishes.
-The plan was to have six dishes operational by November, but only one MeerKAT dish stands on the Karoo site in the Northern Cape.

 The largest risk to the overall project is probably its budget, which up until 2014 had not been committed.

 There has been opposition to the project from farmers, businesses, and individuals in South Africa since the project's inception.
 The advocacy group called Save the Karoo has stated that the radio quiet zone would create further unemployment in the South African region where unemployment is already above 32%.
 Farmers had stated that the agriculture-based economy in the Karoo would collapse if they were forced to sell their land.